mperejda/ios-challenge/README.md

 1. Fork this repository (if you don't know how to do that, Google is your friend)
 2. Create a *source* folder to contain your code.
-3. In the *source* directory, please create an Android app that accomplishes the following:
+3. In the *source* directory, please create an iOS app that accomplishes the following:
 	- Connect to the [Github API](http://developer.github.com/)
 	- Find the [rails/rails](http://github.com/rails/rails) repository
 	- Find the most recent commits (choose at least 25 or more of the commits)